Crucifixion: Japan

-In 1597 twenty-six Christian Martyrs were nailed to crosses at Nagasaki, Japan.
-Among those executed were Saints Paulo Miki, Philip of Jesus and Pedro Bautista, a Spanish Franciscan who had worked about ten years in the Philippines.
+In 1597, 26 Christian Martyrs were nailed to crosses at Nagasaki, Japan.
+Among those executed were Saints Paulo Miki, Philip of Jesus and Pedro Bautista, a Spanish Franciscan.
 The executions marked the beginning of a long history of persecution of Christianity in Japan, which continued until its decriminalization in 1871.

 Crucifixion was used as a punishment for prisoners of war during World War II.
 Ringer Edwards, an Australian prisoner of war, was crucified for killing cattle, along with two others.
 He survived 63 hours before being let down.

 Burma

 In Burma, crucifixion was a central element in several execution rituals.
 Felix Carey, a missionary in Burma from 1806 to 1812, wrote the following: